SoftwareUnderstanding/software_types/release/1.0.0/README.md

 This work was indirectly and partially funded through the [CLARIAH-PLUS project](https://clariah.nl).

 This work has been supported by the Madrid Government (Comunidad de Madrid-Spain) under the Multiannual Agreement with Universidad Politécnica de Madrid in the line Support for R&D projects for Beatriz Galindo researchers, in the context of the V PRICIT (Regional Programme of Research and Technological Innovation)

-## Versions

-The development version of software types is what you will find in the root folder of this repository.
-Different stable versions can be found on the `releases` folder.